Renjie-Woo/Renjie-Woo.github.io/_pages/research.md

 ## [VR-based 3D Tooth Operation Model System for Dental Surgery](https://renjie-woo.github.io/research/vr-tooth/)
 * Calculated 3 axes, established single tooth coordinate systems, and calculated oriented bounding boxes (OBB) for each tooth using principal component analysis (PCA) to improve the accuracy of locating operating axes and points
-* Developed 10 interaction modes (rotation around X/Y/Z axis and left/right/top/bottom side of the tooth, translation along X/Y/Z axis) for each tooth in both PC system and VR system
+* Developed 10 interaction modes for each tooth in both PC system and VR system:
+    * rotation around X/Y/Z axis
+    * rotation left/right/top/bottom side of the tooth
+    * translation along X/Y/Z axis
 * Established scenes for surgery simulation and data displaying (number, transformation matrix of the chosen tooth, etc.); Integrated all functions above in a VR application which could be used to simulate surgery vividly and calculate transformation matrix of each tooth during operation
 <iframe width="560" height="315" src="https://www.youtube.com/embed/pglWMPHbTlk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>